hpi-swa-teaching/Liquid/packages/Liquid-Tests.package/LQQuestionBuilderTests.class/README.md

-LQAnswerPanelTests is a class containing the tests for the class LQAnswerPanel in Liquid-Core.
+LQQuestionBuilderTests is a class containing the tests for the class LQQuestionBuilder in Liquid-UI.

 Instance Variables
-	builder:		<Object>
+	builder:		aToolBuilder
-	questionBuilder:		<Object>
+	questionBuilder:		anLQQuestionBuilder

 builder
-	- xxxxx
+	a Toolbuilder used to build the LQQuestionBuilder in order to test it

 questionBuilder
-	- xxxxx
+	the LQQuestionBuilder that is being tested